soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 With our extended HTML EDSL, we can now create an index page with links to the other pages.

-To create an index page, we need a list of files with their *target destination*, as well as their `Markup` (so we can extract information to include in our index page, such as the first heading and paragraph).
+To create an index page, we need a list of files with their *target destinations*, as well as their `Markup` (so we can extract information to include in our index page, such as the first heading and paragraph).
 Our output should be an `Html` page.